Rosuav/20SideOut/notes/NOTES.md

   the other PCs (probably limited to once per session?) and state what the characters will do.
 This can be used to break ties, but occasionally to drive things forward a particular way.
-* Sadness's power is not known at the start of the story.
-Figuring this out is the main body of the plot.
+* Sadness's power is not initially known to anyone but herself and the DM.
+She can analyze memories, and can frob them to prevent them from fading to grey.
+  This also turns them blue, which creates conflict with the other emotions.
+  Sadness also has more skill points than the other characters.
 * Fear is taller and more agile than the other emotions, and he can lift and carry objects that the others can't do.
 * Disgust has a +8 bonus to Bluff, Sense Motive, and related skill checks.